Blendify/blender-manual/blender_docs/manual/editors/outliner.rst

 Object-level Restrictions
 -------------------------

-Toggling
-The three following options, in the right side of the *Outliner* editor, are only available for objects:
+The three following toggles, in the right side of the *Outliner* editor, are only available for objects:

 Visibility (eye icon)